Kong/kubernetes-ingress-controller/docs/annotations.md

 meaning the plugin will be
 executed for every request that is proxied, no matter which Route it came from.

+This annotation can be applied to a KongConsumer resource, which results in plugin being applied whenver a consumer is accessing any API.

 See [KongPlugin](#kongplugin) for examples of how to apply a plugin to service or ingress.